 I had been to Amsterdam before but never tracked down Chet Baker.
-I blame the city for this oversight because it swallows travellers whole, reorders their plans, confuses them with a multiplicity of offerings.
+I blame the city for this oversight because it swallows travellers whole, reorders their plans and confuses them with a multiplicity of temptations.
 You arrive, you drift through the alleys and before you know it, it’s time to check out.
 This time I was not to be distracted.
 As soon as I awoke I grabbed an early breakfast, noted down Chet’s address and headed for the red light district.
 His hotel was located in Prins Hendrikkade, a street on the edge of sanity.
-A quarter where bored women knit cardigans behind dimly lit shop windows.
+A quarter where bored-looking sex-workers knit cardigans in dimly lit shop windows.

 When Pim was free of his duties he led us to a padlocked door which in turn led us to where the construction was happening.
 Inside, behind the plywood panels and stacked tools was another smaller door which hid a commemorative brass plaque.
 “He died right here,” he said, pointing to the ground below the plaque.
 We all stood silent for a time, reflecting on this gifted but flawed genius and his legacy.
 The beautiful youth with James Dean looks who morphed into a drug-ravaged parchment skull.
 The trumpeter who impressed Parker, the melodic improviser, the man with the mesmerizing androgynous voice.
 The man who could break your heart because he fell in love too easily.

 As we returned to the foyer I asked him if he would accept a tip as he had gone to so much trouble.
 He nodded happily and I handed him ten Euros.
 He held it up to the light, beaming as turned it over.
-“I like this so much,” he said, “that I will take it on holiday with me next week”.
-I now favour this new theory.
-It gives me hope that the aliens, appalled by their miscalculation, are working to correct it, planning to travel back in time and return Chet to his room in the Prins Hendrik.
+“I like this so much that I will take it on holiday with me next week”.
+I favour this new theory as it gives me hope that the aliens, appalled by their miscalculation, are working to correct it; planning to travel back in time and return Chet to his third-floor room in the Prins Hendrik.
 If they do I am certain that Chet and Pim will appreciate each other’s company.

 Posted from San Francisco – John Fenton October 21, 2018.